Swathijetti2004/Feed-Back-chatbot-FF24/README.md

 ## Files
 - **feedback_bot_embed.html**: Contains the embed code to integrate the feedback bot into a webpage.
-- **shareable_link.txt**: Contains the shareable link for easy access to the feedback bot.
+- **sharable_link.txt**: Contains the shareable link for easy access to the feedback bot.

 ## How to Use
 ### Embedding the Bot